jasonmacduffie/isles-of-maga/story.md

 These are some of the major Demon Lords (feel free to make new ones):

 - Pastorum, Patron of Ghosts
-- Umbram, Matron of Shadows (worshipped by Vespertines and Corvidines)
+- Umbrarum, Matron of Shadows (worshipped by Vespertines and Corvidines)
 - Solum, Matron of Purity (worshipped by Felidines)
-- Vitam, Matron of Nature (worshipped by Lacertines)
+- Vitarum, Matron of Nature (worshipped by Lacertines)
-- Morbum, Patron of Plague
+- Morborum, Patron of Plague
 - Opulentum, Patron of Deals
-- Nautam, Matron of the Seas
+- Nautarum, Matron of the Seas
 - Terror, Patron of Fear
 - Ultimatum, Patron of the End Times